danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/02 Scale up and down an Azure Database for MySQL server/readme.md

    ![](Media/image0068.png)

-   In this example, the server is a General Purpose server with 2 vCores and disk size is 20GB with 100 IOPS top
+   >In this example, the server is a General Purpose server with 2 vCores and disk size is 20GB with 100 IOPS top

 1. Scale up the server

    We will change the tier to *Memory Optimized*.
 Select the *Memory Optimized* tier.
 Please note that changing to the Basic pricing tier after server creation is not supported.

    Increase the number of vCores.
-For this lab, move the vCore scale to 4 vCores.
+For this lab, move the vCore scale duplicate your current number of vCores.
 Notice that the estimated monthly cost is updated to reflect the option you selected.

-   Move the Storage scale to a value between 50GB and 75GB.
+   Move the Storage scale to add additional 50GB.
 Notice that the available IOPS increases when you provision more storage and that the estimated monthly cost is updated to reflect the option you selected.

    >Notice that you can scale up the vCores and the storage independently.